 - Press Command+Shift+G key combination.

 Another easy way to find all fonts on your Mac is to use a free application Funter.
-Funter allows you to show and find hidden files on Mac.
+Funter allows you to show and find all hidden files on Mac.

-- Launch Funter.
+- Download and launch Funter.

 - The application will display all font files on your Mac.
 Click the Magnifier icon to open these files in Finder.

-Where to download fonts on Mac
+How to download fonts on Mac

 How to install fonts on Mac